 After accounting for kelp growth rates, the variability in kelp area declined at most sites between the two time periods (Fig. 5).
-Specifically, bootstrapped estimates of CV showed all sites but one (Tatoosh Is.) declined, though the magnitude of decline varied substantially by region.
-The three northern sites had virtually no change in CV (changes of less than ±0.05 for all sites), the southern sites showed substantial declines in CV (declines of 0.175 to 0.694), and the central region also showed declines in CV but with variability among sites (declines of 0.033, 0.343, and 0.351, for Cape Alava, Anderson Point, and Point of the Arches, respectively).
+Specifically, bootstrapped estimates of CV showed that variability at all sites but one (Tatoosh Is.) declined, though the magnitude of decline varied substantially by region.
+The three northern sites had virtually no change in CV (changes of less than ±0.05 for all sites); the central region also showed declines in CV but with variability among sites (declines of 0.033, 0.343, and 0.351, for Cape Alava, Anderson Point, and Point of the Arches, respectively); while the southern sites showed substantial declines in CV (declines of 0.175 to 0.694).
 For most sites, these are large and biologically significant, changes in kelp variability.
 Linear models showed that including kelp CV in 1989-2001 alone best predicted the change in CV between periods (ΔAICc=0, adj.
 R2 = 0.54).
 Sites with high CV in the first half of the period showed reduced CV in the second.
 The only other model with a small amount of statistical support included both kelp CV in 1989-2001 and the change in the number of otters (ΔAICc=2, adj.
 R2 = 0.64).
 In this model coefficient for the change in otters was negative, indicating increased sea otter abundance was associated with reduced kelp CV (point estimates correspond to an increase of approximately 13 otters leading to a decrease of 0.01 in CV).
 As we only have 10 sites for comparison, our statistical power and precision of these estimates is low.
 Estimates of wave exposure were not significant explanatory variable for any aspect of kelp CV.